pypa/distlib/docs/tutorial.rst

     >>> # other fields omitted
     >>> response = index.register(metadata)

-The :meth:`register` method returns an HTTP response, such as might be returned by a call to ``urlopen``.
-If an error occurs, a :class:`HTTPError` will be raised.
+The :meth:`~distlib.index.PackageIndex.register` method returns an HTTP response, such as might be returned by a call to ``urlopen``.
+If an error occurs, a :py:class:`~urllib.error.HTTPError` will be raised.
 Otherwise, the ``response.code`` should be 200.

 Uploading a source distribution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~